How often and when to send marketing emails

 You need stuff to put in your messages.
 Since emails are a visual medium, imagery will guide your content development.

-Do you have product shots on hand, as well as lifestyle images showing your products in use?
+Do you have product shots on hand that will support your goals, as well as lifestyle images showing your products in use?
 Or are you in the position of creating as you go along?

 Our tip: strive for efficiencies where possible.
 Dedicate time to produce and gather a big batch of visual elements.
 Quick access to a stock of photos and image elements will help you stay on top of your production process.